bidhanbanjade/Student-Performance-Analytics/reports/final_insights.md

 - Adding predictive analysis using machine learning
 - Comparing student performance across more detailed socioeconomic variables
 - Creating an interactive dashboard for easier exploration

-## 13. Resume Summary

-This project involved building an end-to-end data analytics workflow using PostgreSQL, SQL, Python, pandas, and Jupyter Notebook.
-The project analyzed student exam performance data, created SQL views and calculated fields, visualized key trends, and summarized insights in a GitHub-ready portfolio report.